Crypto-Nax/Solidity-Contracts/README.md

 # Solidity-Contracts
-Solidity Contracts I have written and experimented on.
+Solidity Contracts I have written or experimented on.